qteatime/kate/docs/source/user/manual/security/privacy.rst

 has to know where to send a reply back to—this happens for any website).
 An IP address may provide to the server a rough estimate of your physical location (e.g.: the country you're accessing the website from).
-The browser also sends some information about your device to the server which will may disclose your operating system, browser version, and other technical details.
+The browser also sends some information about your device to the server which may disclose your operating system, browser version, and other technical details.